Found a similar product cheaper elsewhere?We promise to beat any price by 5% - Try our Price beater

-Xanthan gum is a form of dietary fibre that can be used as an emulsifying agent.
+Xanthan gum is a form of soluble dietary fibre that can be used as an thickening agent.

 Xanthan Gum has a number of uses; it can be used to texture to food, help ingredients to blend more effectively and also add fibre to the diet.